HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 6 Best Benjamin Moore Beige & Tan Paint Colours

 6. BENJAMIN MOORE SHAKER BEIGE HC-45

-Shaker Beige is a gorgeous warm beige paint colour with undertones that focus on orange (slightly orange-pink).
+Shaker Beige is a gorgeous warm beige paint color with undertones that focus on orange (slightly orange-pink).
 This particular blend makes Shaker Beige a popular choice for many homes built in the late 90s and early 2000s as many products from those years have similar undertones.

 Benjamin Moore Shaker Beige, 2 storey living room with modern country style decor and beige carpet.
 Kylie M INteriors Edesign, online paint colour consulting.
 Client photo